adrien-ben/gltf-viewer-rs/README.md

 ## Features

 - Mesh vertices and normals
+- Material
-- Material's base color and texture
+  - Base color factor and texture
+  - Metallic/Roughness factors and textures
+  - Emissive factor and texture

 ## Build it